 5.1.
 Employment status information

-Krücker, Dirk, Dr., employed by DESY, 5 years contract
+Krücker, Dirk, Dr., employed by DESY, 5 years contract (PI on the German side, Spokesperson)

-Aushev, Tagir, Dr., employed by MIPT, 3 years contract
+Aushev, Tagir, Dr., employed by MIPT, 3 years contract (PI on the Russian side)

 5.2.
 Composition of the project group

 The project will be carrying out by strongly motivated well-structured international research team under the leadership of brilliant PIs.
-Having one PI from Germany and one from Russia, and also very experienced and successful group leaders, we guarantee the aspect of joint research and external representation with close communication and regular meetings.
+Having one PI from Germany and one from Russia, and also very experienced and successful group leaders, the aspect of joint research and external representation with close communication and regular meetings is guaranteed.

 More than 10 young scientists involved in the project will gain in-depth practical experience on specific topics as part of a Work Package to which they will contribute and will also be able to expand areas of scientific interest for their future careers.
 Especially it should be noted that in the Russian team, almost 70% of participants are younger than 39 years old.

+Participating institutes are: DESY, JINR, MIPT, and MSU ….
+Full names.

-German side:
+German side: DESY

+German PI and Spokesperson

 Dirk Krücker, Dr.,

+DESY, Research Scientist, 5 year contract,

-DESY, Core competence in Deep Learning at DESY; Leading role for the Machine Learning activities of the CMS group at DESY; Member of the Helmholtz Inkubator: “Information and Data Science for section Machine Learning”; Member of the CMS (LHC) and H1 (HERA) experiments; Leading role in DPHEP (data preservation effort) for the HERA experiments and the DESY Remote Centre operation for the CMS Data Quality Monitoring; Former memner of the HERAB and ILC collaborations.
-PhD felowship from the DFG; Current research focus is on application of deep learning to the different steps of the data analysis chain at the present LHC, as well as the future high luminosity upgrade.
+Core competence Team at DESY for Deep Learning; Leading role for the Machine Learning activities of the CMS group at DESY; Member of the Helmholtz Inkubator: “Information and Data Science for section Machine Learning”;

+Current research focus is on application of deep learning to the different steps of the data analysis chain at the present LHC, as well as the future high luminosity upgrade.

+Experiment patricipation: H1 & HERA-b (HERA), ILC Machine,CMS (LHC), ,

+Leading role in DPHEP (data preservation effort) for the HERA experiments, coordinator of the DESY Remote Centre operation for the CMS Data Quality Monitoring;

+Fellowships: PhD fellowship from the DFG;

 Borras, Kerstin, Prof.,

 DESY / RWTH Aachen University, Leading Scientist, permanent,

 since 2015 common Professorship. at DESY and RWTH Aachen University (Helmholtz W2/W3); Experiment participation: H1 & ZEUS (HERA), CDF (Tevatron), CMS (LHC);

+Leading roles: Deputy Spokesperson of CMS, Head of the CMS Engagement Office, PI of HRJRG-002, coordinator for different calorimeters and physics groups;

+International committees: LHC-C, ACOT (TRIUMF), ECSG (FAIR), KET (Germany);

-Leading roles: Deputy Spokesperson of CMS, Head of the CMS Engagement Office, PI of HRJRG-002, coordinator for different calorimeters and physics groups; Fellowships from the foundations: German Nation and Max-Kade; Lise-Meitner-Grant; International committees: LHC-C, ACOT (TRIUMF), ECSG (FAIR), KET (Germany); Awards: American Physical Society (APS) Fellow since 2018 “For outstanding contributions to particle physics including providing exemplary leadership at DESY/RWTH Aachen University, Fermilab, and CERN.”
+Fellowships from the foundations: German Nation and Max-Kade; Lise-Meitner-Grant;

+Awards: American Physical Society (APS) Fellow since 2018 “For outstanding contributions to particle physics including providing exemplary leadership at DESY/RWTH Aachen University, Fermilab, and CERN.”

 Krüger, Katja, Dr.,

-DESY, Research Scientist, permanent; CERN research fellow; Scientific assistant University of Heidelberg (Young Investigator Group Leader supported by the Landesstiftung Baden-Württemberg); Since 2012 DESY staff; Experiment participation: H1 (HERA), CALICE (R&D), CMS (LHC), former: OPAL, ATLAS;
+DESY, Research Scientist, permanent; ; Experiment participation: H1 (HERA), CALICE (R&D), CMS (LHC), former: OPAL, ATLAS;

-Leading roles: Technical Board Chair of CALICE, former: Physics Coordinator of H1;
+Leading roles: Technical Board Chair of CALICE, formerPhysics Coordinator of H1;

-International Committees: LHCC
+International Committees: LHC-C

+Awards: CERN research fellow; Scientific assistant University of Heidelberg (Young Investigator Group Leader supported by the Landesstiftung Baden-Württemberg);

 Van de Klundert, Merijn, Dr.

 DESY, PostDoc fellow, 3 year contract;

 MSc in experimental physics (Utrecht University) and Theoretical physics (Amsterdam University); Doctoral degree at Antwerp University on very forward jets in the CASTOR calorimeter at the CMS experiment.

+Leading roles: former chair of the CMS wide Young Scientists Committee.

-Received scholarships from a.o.
+Fellowships from a.o.
 Shell, McKinsey, VFB foundation, CERN, and BNL.

-Former chair of the CMS wide Young Scientists Committee.
+Bocharnikov, Vladimir,

-Bocharnikov, Vladimir, PhD student, DESY, 3 year contract, enrolled as PhD student at MEPhI master at MEPhI on Higgs boson CP properties research at the future ILC in 2017, now working on energy reconstruction in a highly granular SiPM-on-tile calorimeter.
+DESY, PhD student, 3 year contract, enrolled also as PhD student at MEPhI

+MSc at MEPhI on Higgs boson CP properties research at the future ILC in 2017,

+working on energy reconstruction in a highly granular SiPM-on-tile calorimeter.

 Hamed Bakhshiansohi, Dr.,

 DESY, PostDoc fellow, 2 year contract (replacement or prolongation after that);

-Member of CMS; During his stay at the Universite Catholique de Louvain, Belgium, awarded with the Move-In-Louvain grant;
+Member of CMS;

+Awards: at the Universite Catholique de Louvain, Belgium, awarded with the Move-In-Louvain grant;

 Working on Search for anomalous Higgs boson interactions with top quark, CMS to be published.